Speedups of linearly recurrent subshifts: Linear recurrence of speedups

-{\bf Example:} We illustrate the construction of the group extension by an example of the Fibonacci substitution shift.
-The Fibonacci substitution shift is the shift-orbit closure of the fixed point $\rho$ of the Fibonacci substitution $\chi: 0 \to 01,\ 1 \to 0$:
+\begin{example} We illustrate the construction of the group extension by an example of the Fibonacci substitution shift.
+The fixed point of the Fibonacci substitution shift in the Introduction has fixed point